realearn-jaist/evaluation-framework-with-agri-onto/README.md

 **3. The "RDF2Vec" File:** It encompasses the source code that was run to produce the embedding for the designed ontology using RDF2Vec.

 **4. The "Word2Vec" File:** It includes the source code that was executed to generate the embedding for the designed ontology using Word2Vec.

-**5. The "Cosine_similarity_OWL2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using the OWL2Vec* algorithm
+**5. The "Cosine_similarity_OWL2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using the OWL2Vec* algorithm.

+**6. The "Cosine_similarity_RDF2Vec"File:** It indicates the calculation of cosine similarity matrices for every 10 individuals in each considered class, utilizing vector representations generated using RDF2Vec algorithm